awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

    When you finish, choose **Save**\.
 **Note**
-Do not change any of the settings in the Incoming Mail Server \(IMAP\) section\.
-If you make changes in this section, you will not be able to save your settings\.
+Don't change any of the settings in the Incoming Mail Server \(IMAP\) section\.
+If you make changes in this section, you won't be able to save your settings\.

 1. On the **Mailbox** menu, choose **Take All Accounts Online**\.